rlassche/mojolicious_websockets/README.md

 ### Configure SSL for hypnotoad

-Check config file `sdc.conf`.
+Config file `sdc.conf` contains hypnotoad configuration.

+* Server name
+Environment variable `MOJOSRV` is the hostname for the hypnotoad server.

+* Certificate names

-My self-signed ssl certificates can be found in the `ssl` directory and should be replaced with you own certicicates for testing purpose.
+The self-signed ssl certificates can be found in the `ssl` directory and should be replaced with you own certicicates for testing purpose.

+`ssl/${MOJOSRV}.cert.pem` and `ssl/${MOJOSRV}.key.pem`

 # Start the web application

-Leave server running on the foreground `hypnotoad script/sdc -f`
+Start server in the backgrond `MOJOSRV=`hostname` hypnotoad script/sdc `

 Server log in `/tmp/mojolicious.log`: `tail -f /tmp/mojolicious.log`

-Test the application by browsing to `https://hp-probook:9443/client`
+Test the application by browsing to `https://${MOJOSRV}:9443/client`

 If you are interested in an Angular client for connecting to this websocket server, then check